 I have a very different opinion after the second treatment.
 First of all, I was told that the clinic has gotten news of this review.
 Apparently, the rate I’d paid for Xeomin was a discounted rate which I wasn’t aware of on the day of treatment.
 Hence, you may expect to pay more.
 I thought I should let you know!

 I’m not sure how the discount came about as I’d paid for the treatment and did not reveal my website address nor my visitor statistics in exchange for an editor’s discount.
-But, thanks anyway if it was really a discount given to me without my knowledge.
+But, thanks to the clinic if indeed there was a discount given without my knowledge.